dkbednarczyk/mup/README.md

 # mup

-This is a spiritual successor to the original, now abandoned (?) [pap](https://github.com/talwat/pap), rewritten in Rust.
+This is a spiritual successor to the original, now abandoned(?) [pap](https://github.com/talwat/pap), rewritten in Rust.

-The current MSRV is the latest nightly toolchain.

 ## Goals